Loading

 An APO may also charge for its services.

-We recommend that you contact more than one APO as costs may vary between APOs because of the range of services they offer.
+We recommend that you contact more than one APO.
+Costs may vary between APOs because of the range of services they offer.

 Assurance of Support (AoS)